-Ferret and Ilkeston are boats in the national collection, at the National Waterways Museum, Ellesmere Port.
-London Canal Museum is sponsoring the maintenance of these boats in partnership with the National Waterways Museum and the Boat Museum Society.
-We are providing funds to enable the BMS and the NWM to work together on the maintenance and restoration of the two boats.
+Ferret and Ilkeston are boats in the national collection, housed at the National Waterways Museum, Ellesmere Port.
+London Canal Museum sponsors the maintenance of these boats in partnership with the National Waterways Museum and the Boat Museum Society.
+We provide funds to enable the BMS and the NWM to work together on the maintenance of the two boats.
+The partnership helps with the difficult task of maintaining a fleet of historic boats for enjoyment by future generations.

 The motor narrowboat Ferret was built by WJ Yarwoods of Northwich in 1926.
 She worked for Fellows, Morton and Clayton on the Birmingham Canal Navigations (registration no 1231; Birmingham registration no 1492).
 She was paired originally with the boat Urmston.
 Ferret is of composite construction, with wooden bottoms and steel hull sides.
 She is powered by a 15hp Bolinder engine and has a cargo capacity of 30 tons.
 The photographs show Ferret in late 2008 and late 2009 at Ellesesmere Port.